scloud19/SECipedia/Node/net.md

 				a TCP/local socket abstraction

 				Implements a duplex stream interface
+					Once the stream is created, you should be able to write right away, and the writes will be buffered until the 'connect' event fires (double check)

 				Sockets can be created by the user and used as a client (with connect() ) OR they can be created by Node and passed to the user through the 'connection' event of a server.

 				new net.Socket([options])